 GSC emphasizes the importance of student health and well-being.
 Health evaluations and consultations are available through the TriHealth Employee Health Service.
 This service is available for hospital-related illnesses or injuries.
 Students can be referred to a physician who meets their needs.
 Students must pay for medical care.
 Health insurance is highly recommended for all students.

 A multi-media learning center offers a variety of audiovisual materials, equipment, and computers for classroom and individual use.
 Computers also are located in all student lounges.

 There are many opportunities for students to socialize among themselves and with students at other area colleges and universities.
-Organized social events include picnics, Spirit Olympics and a Christmas party sponsored by the Student Organization.
+Organized social events include picnics, Spirit Olympics and a Christmas Tree Decorating Event sponsored by the Student Organization.
 There also are opportunities for community service activities.